statpark/MP-Lasso/README.md

 # PieBW-GL
-MP-lasso chart: Multi-level polar chart for visualizing group lasso analysis of high dimensional data
+MP-lasso chart: Multi-level polar chart for __visualizing Group lasso analysis__ of high dimensional data

 # Notice
-All source codes were listed in file "PieBW_gglasso.R", "PieBW_SGL.R" for implemeting
+All source codes were listed in file "PieBW_gglasso.R", "PieBW_SGL.R" for implementing

 # Reference
 - Yang, Y. and Zou, H. (2015), ``A Fast Unified Algorithm for Computing Group-Lasso Penalized Learning Problems,'' Statistics and Computing.
 25(6), 1129-1141.